If you’re keen on fishing, then you’ll love going after King George Whiting, one of the most prized catches in the Margaret River region.

 How To Catch A King George Whiting Fish

 Would you like to know how to catch King George Whiting?
-The experts at Western Angler advise using a 2-4kg rod and a 4-6kg mono.
-I have caught King George Whiting on small and large rods alike as well as handlines, so don’t let what you have deter you from trying.
+I advise using a 2-4kg rod and a 4-6kg mono, however I have caught King George Whiting on small and large rods and handlines, so don’t let what you have deter you from trying.

 Once you have found a spot you would like to fish, drop your berley and cast out, holding your rod at all times, and gently raise and lower the tip to keep the bait at the bottom.
 King George Whiting do not hit hard, and you’ll want to be able to feel them sucking the bait.
 Then, when you feel them bite, raise the rod tip firmly and you’re on.